ijustwanttomakemoney/museum-library/STEP_BY_STEP_DEPLOYMENT.md

 ## Current Status: Ready for Deployment! ✅

+**Edge Runtime Issue Resolved:** The edge runtime compatibility issue has been fixed by removing the `export const runtime = 'edge'` from `app/museums/[id]/page.tsx`.
+The page now uses the default Node.js runtime for better compatibility with dependencies.

 Your museum library is configured and ready.
 Follow these steps to deploy:

 ## Step 1: Authenticate with Cloudflare